jpomfret/GitDemo/Lessons/Lesson4.md

     That didn't work as the checkout would overwrite my changes.

+## Stage 2 - Stash changes so you can switch branches

-7. We can stash the changes
+1. Stash the changes
     ```
     git stash
     ```

-8. Now checkout master
+2. Now checkout master
     ```
     git checkout master
     ```

-9. Update master
+3. Update master from upstream
     ```
     git pull upstream master
     ```

-10. Update your fork on Github (origin).
+4. Update your fork on Github (origin).
     ```
     git push
     ```

-11. Un-stash your changes
+5. Create a branch for your new work
     ```
+    git checkout -b newIdea
+    ```

+6. Un-stash your changes
+    ```
     git stash pop
     ```

-12. Now you've made your changes against the most up to date copy of the master branch
+7. Now you've made your changes against the most up to date copy of the master branch

 ## Next Up...
 - [Lesson 5](../Lessons/Lesson5.md)